-Step 1: Prepare your workspace.
+Step 1: Prepare your resin art workspace.

+While creating resin art is fun, it is MESSY!
 You will need a space where you can do the following:

 - 2. Can stay undisturbed for the entire cure time